 Richard Buskin and Erik Taros are the hosts of the Swinging through the Sixties podcast.
-Buskin is the bestselling author of numerous books about music and entertainment.
+Buskin is the award-winning journalist and New York Times bestselling author of more than 30 music, film and other nonfiction books.
 Taros served as Archive Specialist and Subject Matter Expert for Ron Howard’s Beatles documentary Eight Days a Week: The Touring Years.

 Robert Rodriguez is the award-winning author of numerous books about the Beatles, including Revolver: How the Beatles Reimagined Rock ’n’ Roll.
 He is the host of the popular podcast Something about the Beatles.

 The Fab 4 Free 4 All is a talk show that focuses on the Beatles, solo Beatles, and related artists.
 The show is hosted by Mitch Axelrod, author of the book, “Beatletoons – The Real Story Behind The Cartoon Beatles,”, Rob Leonard, host of “Beatlesongs,” on WHPC 90.3 FM, and Tony Traguardo, host of “Free Format For Free,” on WCWP 88.1 FM.